Transportation management systems (TMS) automate route optimization, locate your fleet in real-time, and reduce operating costs.

 - BLE Beacons and geofencing

-BLE Beacons use low-energy data transmission protocol to store and send condition data.
+BLE Beacons use a low-energy data transmission protocol to store and send condition data.
 These devices show when a user has entered or exited a given area or geofence.
 In this way, you can trace your vehicles and check deliveries.
 Geofencing can also be used for security purposes to prevent unauthorized vehicle movement.

 Proximity Beacon API, a part of the BLE beacon platform by Google, can empower your TMS platform with geofencing.